Beryl Vertue CBE

 A quick glance at some of Hartswood’s credits, all of which Beryl has produced or executive produced, reveals the company’s remarkable versatility.
-Star-studded dramas such as Jekyll and the ITV dramas After Thomas, Wonderful You, Border Café, The English Wife, A Woman’s Guide To Adultery, Codename: Kyril; outstanding light entertainment including six series and several specials of Simon Nye’s multi-award-winning Men Behaving Badly, four series of Steven Moffat’s Coupling for BBC Two, two series of Carrie & Barry for BBC One, three series of Simon Nye’s award-winning Is It Legal?, two series of My Good Friend and The Savages for BBC One and a series of Fear, Stress & Anger for BBC Two.
+Star-studded dramas such as Jekyll and the ITV dramas After Thomas, Wonderful You, Border Café, The English Wife, A Woman’s Guide To Adultery, Codename: Kyril; and Comedy – six series and several specials of Simon Nye’s Men Behaving Badly, four series of Steven Moffat’s Coupling for BBC Two, two series of Carrie & Barry for BBC One, three series of Simon Nye’s award-winning Is It Legal?, two series of My Good Friend and The Savages for BBC One and a series of Fear, Stress & Anger for BBC Two.

-Beryl has also produced several critically acclaimed documentaries including The Welsh Great Escape for Channel 4; In Love With Elizabeth, a documentary about the early life of the Queen Mother; The War Behind The Wire, Officers And Gentlemen for the BBC and Going To Chelsea for ITV.
+Beryl has also produced several critically acclaimed documentaries including The Welsh Great Escape for Channel 4; In Love With Elizabeth, about the early life of the Queen Mother; The War Behind The Wire (The Great Escape and The Road to Colditz), and Officers And Gentlemen for BBC Two and Going To Chelsea for ITV.

 In 1999 Beryl was made a member of the Royal Television Society Hall of Fame.
 Women in Film and Television honoured her with an award in the same year for ‘Outstanding Contributions to the Industry.’
 She was Chair of PACT (Producers Alliance of Cinema and Television) for three years and received an OBE in the 2000 New Year’s Honours List for Services to Independent Television Production.

 In 2004 Beryl was given a Fellowship from the RTS and also received a BAFTA – the Alan Clark Award for Outstanding Contribution to Television.
 In 2010, together with daughters Debbie and Sue, Beryl was awarded the Women in Film & TV Achievement of the Year Award for Sherlock.

 In 2012 Beryl was recognised by the Royal Television Society with a Lifetime Achievement Award; and later that year also received the Harvey Lee Award for ‘Services to the Broadcasting Industry’ from the Broadcasting Press Guild.